As a reminder, you are reading this article as a part of the 4I’s series:

 How to validate ideas from UX Standpoint with stakeholders?

-Mmmm, I think it’s the most complex part since before showing your ideas we went through Expert Validation, and for each idea, you should have a solid understanding of principles, user behaviors which it relays on. before you go to validate ideas with the client you should cover those point for each idea:
+Mmmm, I think it’s the most complex part since before showing your ideas we went through Expert Validation, and for each concept, you should have a solid understanding of principles, user behaviors which it relays on.
+Before you go to validate ideas with the client, you should cover those point for each concept:

 - UX Principles.

 - Similar actions insights. (out of the desk research).